MicrosoftDocs/power-automate-docs/articles/forms/troubleshoot-issues.md

 ### I don’t get an attachment for some of my approvals

 Approval action will attach the file in notification email until the size is 5 MB.
-Beyond that, approval action in Power Automate won’t be able to attach the file in notification email.
+Beyond this limit, approval action in Power Automate won’t be able to attach the file in notification email.
 It will redirect user/approver to check the attachment in Microsoft Flow portal.

 ### Send email action looks stuck in my flow

 If you're using Mail connector as part of your flow, it has a limit of 100 API calls per 24 hours.
 Try the Office 365 Outlook connector, which has a limit of 300 API calls per 60 seconds.
-If you do this, you're less likely to reach the limit.
+When you do this, you're less likely to reach the limit.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]